Learn about Mattermost roles

 Access to private channels, but only if given the link to the private channel.

 A system admin can view and manage users in System Console > User Management > Users.
-They can search users by name, filter users by teams, and filter to view other system admins, guests, as well as active and inactive users.
+They can search users by name, filter users by teams, and filter to view other system admins, guests, as well as activated and deactivated users.
 Only a system admin can make changes to another system admin user account in Mattermost.

 System admin also can enable personal access tokens for user accounts.
 This gives specific users permissions to create personal access tokens via System Console > Users.